Advertisement

 If you’re planning to become pregnant, now’s a good time to work toward a healthy weight.
 During pregnancy, do your best to limit weight gain according to your doctor’s recommendations.

-Nutritious, well-balanced meals are important for your health and the health of your developing baby.
+Nutritious, well-balanced meals are important for your health and the health of your developing fetus.
 (That said, morning sickness is no joke.
 If you can only stomach crackers and toast right now, don’t beat yourself up.)

 Try to get regular exercise, before and during pregnancy.
 Yes, your daily walks might look more like daily waddles in the third trimester, but they still count as healthy activities.